 It is important that our travellers understand the Participatory nature of all of our tours.
 For more details, see the Participation tab (above).

-Travel insurance is essential for all trips.
+Travel insurance is essential for all trips, even if you are an Australian.
 As we are travelling in a remote area, you should ensure you are covered for medical expenses including emergency repatriation at a minimum.
 We recommend that the policy also covers personal liability, curtailment and loss of luggage and personal effects.
 Finally, to ensure you are covered in the event of unseasonal weather and conditions that may cause road and national park closures, please make sure your policy considers costs incurred by any unforseeable tour cancellations.

 Kimberley Wild itineraries are ‘Participatory’ which means the groups rally together and assist the guide – our program is designed to foster a ’group of friends’ dynamic as everyone works together to make it all happen, alongside the leadership of an experienced Tour Guide.
 This not only makes for a fun adventure shared with like-minded travellers, but also enables us to provide affordable travel options in the Kimberley.
 On those nights where we are not staying in one of our fantastic private permanent camp sites, it is important that travellers participate in setting up camp, though the Tour Guide and (where applicable on selected Kimberley Expeditions) the Tour Assistant, will also be on hand to help – it is a team effort!
 The Kimberley Wild Guide will always appreciate the assistance of one or two group members in preparing/clearing meals.
 It is essential that all our groups leave the camps they stay in as they found them for the next travellers – the Kimberley is a pristine wilderness and it is our responsibility to ensure it stays this way.